irbyk/Plex-Discord-Bot_V2/README.md

     1. Go to `https://discordapp.com/api/oauth2/authorize?client_id=[CLIENT ID]&permissions=3197953&scope=bot` where [CLIENT_ID] is the Discord App Client ID
     2. Select **Add a bot to a server** and select the server to add it to
     3. Click **Authorize**
-    4. You should now see your bot in your server listed as *Offline* If want want to use Docker, just go to the Docker section.
+    4. You should now see your bot in your server listed as *Offline*.

+If want want to use [Docker](https://www.docker.com/), just go to the Docker section.

 8. To bring your bot *Online*, navigate to the root of the app (where `index.js` is located) and in your console, type `node index.js`
     * This will start your server.
 The console will need to be running for the bot to run.